Home office tax traps

 Insurance

 Claiming home insurance regularly catches people out.
-Generally, you can only claim the portion of the home contents insurance which is for business assets (not personal contents or building insurance).
+Generally, you can only claim the portion of the home contents insurance which is for business assets, not personal contents or building insurance.
 It’s crucial the home contents policy specifically covers business assets.
-Many policies don’t so have a good dig around, in that designer handbag (which you’re using as a pencil case), and see what your policy covers.
+Many policies don’t so have a good dig around, in that designer handbag (which you’re using as a filing cabinet), and see what your policy covers.

 © 2026 Boutique Financial Limited - Chartered Accountants Auckland